Beginners Guide

 You can get pedals that produce light crunchy tone or thunderous heavy metal.
 If you want to sound like anything from AC/DC and Arctic Monkeys to Metallica and Slipknot, get an overdrive.

 Reverb is the trailing sound after you make any kind of loud noise.
 If you’ve been in a church or large room, you would have heard reverberations as the sound bounces off the walls and back at you.
-Apply this to an electric guitar and voilà.
+Apply this to an electric guitar and voilà!
 This adds life and fullness to your sound.

 Almost all genres of music utilise reverb in some way.
 Reverb is a staple option to enrich a clean guitar tone.
 The most common types are spring, plate, modulated and shimmer, which all have unique qualities.

 One of the more obvious effects.
 Delay replicates any sound you make from the guitar and repeats it after you stop strumming.
+After you stop strumming.

 Notable examples of delay in popular music include the intro to Guns N’ Roses’ Welcome To The Jungle and Walking On The Moon by The Police.
 There are a few controls you’ll find on almost every delay pedal, like the ability to change the speed of the repeats and how many repeats the pedal creates.